SvenLieber/website/content/en/post/cordi-2025/index.md

 ![Barriers for FAIR Research Data Management from which two relate to AI](cordi-2025/2025-08-27_cordi_ai-session.jpg)

+Ontologie etc is the ground truth to make Ai creative

 Other AI-related talks and posters at the conference focussed on different aspects to annotate machine learning models.
-To this regard I have learned about things like

-* FAIR4ML, a vocabulary to describe Machine/Deep Learning models, presented by [Leyla Jael Castro](https://orcid.org/0000-0003-3986-0510)
-* Skyscanner or GoogleFlights but for ML models (Nuxt3js)
+To this regard I have learned about things like FAIR4ML, a vocabulary to describe Machine/Deep Learning models ([10.5281/zenodo.16735334](https://doi.org/10.5281/zenodo.16735334)), presented by [Leyla Jael Castro](https://orcid.org/0000-0003-3986-0510), or MLentory, a registry for Machine/Deep Learning models making use of FAIR Digital Objects [10.5281/zenodo.16735316](https://doi.org/10.5281/zenodo.16735316)
-* CroissantML..
-Ai ready datasets
-* The FAIR Digital Object registry MLentory

-* medical image segmentation: define context and what should be detected for example

-Workflows
-* Image workflowhub
-* setup of AI session tool with virtuoso and postgresql, fastapi
-* gsap workbench
+One presentation also mentioned an AI, that can generate a conversational podcast ouf of a research paper So you hear artificial voices having a chat about the topic.
+The presentor said that after listening to the podcast, one interesting thing was that the AI podcast contained examples that were not in the paper, but which the author deemed interesting examples as well.
+That sounds amazing to me,
+I have the feeling that this can revolutionize scientific communication.

 Research software